HomeMy WebLinkAbout1979-06-18 . .d

 Minuteman Regional Vocational Technical School, public dining room

-Lexington Veterans of Foreign Tars
+Lexington Veterans of Foreign Wars

-Chadwick's Ice Cream Parlour, 903 Waltham St.
+Chadwick's Ice Cream Parlour, 903 Waltham St

 Mediplex of Mass.
-Inc., Lexington Hall, 178 Lowell St.
+Inc., Lexington Hall, 178 Lowell St

-Ledgemont Lab, 128 Spring St.
+Ledgemont Lab, 128 Spring St

-Lexington Girl Scouts, St. Bridid's Church, May 12, 1979
+Lexington Girl Scouts, St Bridid's Church, May 12, 1979

 Mobile Food Server

-Ben Freitas, 263 Lincoln St.
+Ben Freitas, 263 Lincoln St

 Swimming Pool